Why Egypt doesn't want Palestinians in Gaza to cross the border

 It's a position popular with many Egyptians and others in the Arab world, who are sympathetic to the plight of Palestinians in Israel.

-Egypt, which administered the Gaza Strip for two decades until the 1967 Six-Day War, when the Israeli military captured the territory, has repeatedly insisted that an exodus of besieged Palestinians will not be allowed.
+Egypt, which already hosts 9 million refugees, according to U.N. figures, has repeatedly insisted an exodus of besieged Palestinians will not be allowed.
 Egyptian Foreign Minister Sameh Shoukry has called the prospect "totally unacceptable."

 Shoukry, speaking last week to the Washington, D.C.-based Atlantic Council, noted the "unprecedented level of human suffering" in Gaza.
 He said transferring Gazans to Egyptian territory would be a violation of international humanitarian law and "an effort to liquidate the Palestinian cause."